Military researches environmentally friendly firefighting foams while viable alternatives exist – and are used world-wide.

 Throughout the country, the Navy has selectively tested wells in communities adjacent to their bases.
 In Chesapeake Beach the Navy never tested the wells of its closest neighbors who live about 1,000 feet from the burn pit that was used for decades.

-In this 2017 exchange, representatives of the Maryland Dept. of the Environment and the Naval command discuss whether the contamination from the surficial aquifer, that is, the groundwater closest to the surface, ranging from 3’ to 10’ below the ground, can reach the deeper aquifer, from which most wells in the area draw their water.
+In a 2017 exchange, representatives of the Maryland Dept. of the Environment and the Naval command discuss whether the contamination from the surficial aquifer, that is, the groundwater closest to the surface, ranging from 3’ to 10’ below the ground, can reach the deeper aquifer, from which most wells in the area draw their water.
 The Navy says the domestic wells north of the Chesapeake Beach base are “believed to be screened in the Piney Point Aquifer,” and that this is below a confining unit, “believed to be laterally continuous and fully confining.”

 To be clear, the Navy is arguing there’s no way the contamination can reach into the lower aquifer while the Maryland Department of the Environment is saying it “cannot be definitively stated that this zone is under a fully confining and laterally continuous unit.”
 In other words, the state is saying it may be possible for the carcinogens from the fire training to reach people’s drinking water.